Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Introduction

 \section{Introduction}

-Discovering one drug molecule can take over a decade and billions of dollars\cite{wouters2020estimated,dimasi2016innovation}.
-The first obstacle is charting the `chemical space'\cite{bohacek1996art} effectively.
-Chemical space is estimated to contain approximately 10$^{60}$ drug-like molecules, with scarcity of molecules possessing desirable properties, e.g., bioactivity towards a pharmaceutically relevant target.
-Generative deep learning has emerged as a revolutionizing technology for drug discovery in the last decade -- with the potential to shorten de novo design pipelines from years to weeks \cite{godinez2022design,wan2022deep,li2022generative,isigkeit2024automated,xia2024target,bian2021generative,gangwal2024unlocking,cheng2021molecular,volkamer2023machine,catacutan2024machine,isigkeit2024automate,wu2024tamgen,ghazi2025quantum}.
+Discovering one drug molecule can take over a decade and billions of dollars \citep{wouters2020estimated}.
+The first obstacle is charting the `chemical space' effectively \citep{bohacek1996art}.
+Chemical space is estimated to contain approximately 10$^{60}$ drug-like molecules, with a scarcity of molecules possessing desirable properties, e.g., bioactivity towards a pharmaceutically relevant target.
+Generative deep learning has emerged as a revolutionary technology for drug discovery -- with the potential to shorten de novo design pipelines from years to weeks \citep{wu2024tamgen,ghazi2025quantum}.

-Transfer learning has been fundamental for generative deep learning in molecule design\cite{cai2020transfer}.
-The generative models are first pretrained on large, unlabeled molecule datasets to learn unconditional molecule generation.
-Next, the pretrained models are fine-tuned using molecules of a target property (high solubility, bioactivity, synthetic accessibility, etc.) and sampled to design compounds satisfying the design task\cite{grisoni2021combining,moret-2023}.

-The fine-tuning stage faces an inherent challenge: molecules with desirable properties are not only scarce but also lack structural diversity\cite{van2024deep}.
-In the case of early stage drug discovery, positive molecules (or `hits') can be as rare as 1\% in large, diverse molecule libraries.
-These molecules are often optimized with small structural edits to explore structure-activity relationships, resulting datasets typically containing a few hundred molecules with low structural diversity\cite{gaulton2017chembl,van2022exposing,tran2020lit,sun2017excape}.
-Here, we target such key data limitations in molecule design by proposing a new strategy for generative deep learning -- molecular task arithmetic.
+Generative drug discovery faces an inherent challenge: molecules with desirable properties (e.g., bioactivity) are not only scarce but also may lack structural diversity.
+In the case of early-stage drug discovery, positive molecules (or `hits') can be as rare as 1\% in large, diverse molecule libraries.
+For new pharmacological targets, identifying bioactive molecules is often time-consuming, with the vast majority of candidates proving inactive compared to the few that show activity.
+Finally, bioactive molecules are often optimized through minor structural edits to explore structure-activity relationships, resulting in medicinal chemistry datasets typically containing a few hundred molecules with low structural diversity \citep{sun2017excape,tran2020lit,van2022exposing}.
+Transfer learning has served to mitigate data scarcity by (a) pretraining on large unlabeled molecular sets, then (b) finetuning on molecules with desirable properties (\eg bioactivity) \citep{segler2018generating}.
+Despite this, the constraints of drug discovery data -- where active compounds are vastly outnumbered by inactive ones, or might not be available -- can still limit model effectiveness.
+In this context, leveraging the large wealth of `negative' data is an unexplored avenue to boost the potential of generative deep learning for drug discovery.
+Stemming from this observation, this work introduces task arithmetic for the first time into the molecular sciences, as an effective strategy for chemical space exploration leveraging negative data.